Australian native police: Portland Bay-Western District

-"Captain say big one stupid catch them very good shoot them, you blackfellows, no shoot them me hand cuff you and send you to jail."

 With reduced reports of attacks in the Western District following two years of policing, two new troopers were signed up from the Port Fairy area in 1845.

-Although 1843 appears to be the year of the largest casualties from the corps in this region, operations in other years up to 1847 resulted in further mass fatalities namely at Lake Learmonth, Cape Otway, the Eumeralla area and at Captain Firebrace's Mt Vectis property.
+Although 1843 appears to be the year in which the largest number of casualties was caused by the operatipon of the corps in that region, operations in other years up to 1847 resulted in further mass fatalities, patricualry at Lake Learmonth, Cape Otway, the Eumeralla area, and at Captain Firebrace's Mount Vectis property.

-The Native Police based at Portland Bay were ordered to conduct operations across the border at Mount Gambier in South Australia in 1844.
+In 1844, the Native Police based at Portland Bay were ordered to conduct operations across the border at Mount Gambier in South Australia.
 Likewise, South Australian police forces at the same time were used to investigate the rape of an aboriginal boy named Syntax near Portland.
 The officer involved found that when the boy tried to shoot a man named Robertson, he was shot by the Native Police.

 Murray Region

-The Native Police deployed to this region operated over a large area that included forays across the Murray into the Tumut region right down to the Wimmera.
-They worked under their own officers such as Cowan, Walsh and Dana while also under the authority of Commissioners like Smythe, Bingham, Powlett and McDonald.
-In 1843 and 1844, Commissioner Smythe led large punitive missions with forces including Native Police along the Moira area of the Murray, down Mitta Mitta creek and along the Edward River.
-Other collisions also occurred near Tongala.
-Further down the Murray, punitive operations were also conducted near McLeod's station in 1846, Lake Bael Bael in 1846 and around Swan Hill in 1850.
+The Native Police deployed to the Murray region operated over a large area, that included forays across the Murray into the Tumut region right down to the Wimmera.
+They worked under their own officers such as Cowan, Walsh and Dana, while also under the authority of Commissioners Smythe, Bingham, Powlett and McDonald.
+In 1843 and 1844, Commissioner Smythe led large punitive missions, with forces including Native Police, along the Moira area of the Murray, down Mitta Mitta creek and along the Edward River.
+Other skirmishes occurred near Tongala.
+Further down the Murray, punitive operations were conducted near McLeod's station in 1846, Lake Bael Bael in 1846, and around Swan Hill in 1850.
 Swan Hill and Echuca (Maidan's Punt) became bases for Native Police operations.

-A Wemba Wemba man managed to kill a trooper near Swan Hill.
-He, in the company of another aboriginal man, approached a Native Police camp and induced one of the Aboriginal troopers to go fishing.
-After walking about half a mile, they held the trooper down and excised his kidney fat, leaving him to die.
+A Wemba Wemba man killed a trooper near Swan Hill.
+He, in the company of another Aboriginal man, approached a Native Police camp and induced one of the Aboriginal troopers to go fishing.
+After walking about half a mile, they held the trooper down and cut out his kidney fat, leaving him to die.

 Gippsland

-Native Police operations in Gippsland began in 1843 with the appointment of Commissioner Tyers to the region.
-Tyers had command of a permanent force of Border Police based at Eagle Point augmented with a seasonal deployment of native police based at Boisdale.
-The closeness of the Border Police and the Native Police is demonstrated by officer Windredge who was employed in both forces in Gippsland.
-In 1845 and 1846, Tyers led extensive punitive raids with his forces around Lake Wellington, up the Avon River and down to the Lakes region.
+Native Police operations in Gippsland began in 1843 with the appointment of Charles Tyers as Commissioner of Crown Lands in the region.
+Tyers had command of a permanent force of Border Police based at Eagle Point, augmented with a seasonal deployment of native police based at Boisdale.
+The closeness of the Border Police and the Native Police is demonstrated by officer Windredge, who was employed in both forces in Gippsland.
+In 1845 and 1846, Tyers led his forces on extensive punitive raids around Lake Wellington, up the Avon River and down to the Gippsland Lakes region.